The Kosciuska Healing Garden

 The AMD stain can be seen flowing like blood from a wound out of the borehole in the Lackawanna River to the river's confluence with the Susquehanna.

-dateable artifacts dating from 8025BC.
+At nearby Coxton Rail yard there is an archeological dig with dateable artifacts dating from 8025BC.
 For aeons, while Native Americans lived here, the rivers thrived with river shrimp, fresh water mollusks, eels, shad and numerous other fish.
 Within a century that changed with the unsustainable development of the coal industry in the northern anthracite coalfield.
 It is doubtful that the AMD will ever be cleaned up.